renanthera/simc-wiki/DeathKnights.md

 ## Miscellanous

-Army of the dead has an option to set the prepull delay.
+Army of the dead has an option to set the time at which it is used before pull.
 It only works when army of the dead is used in the precombat APL and won't have any effect otherwise.
-It takes an integer value between 0 (cast right on pull) and 10.
+It takes a value between 1.5 (a full gcd before pull) and 10.
 Default value: 6
 ```
 # Simulate the cast of army of the dead 4s before combat begins
-actions.precombat+=/army_of_the_dead,delay=4
+actions.precombat+=/army_of_the_dead,precombat_time=4
 ```

 Army of the Dead can be entirely disabled from a death knight profile with disable_aotd. (scope: player, default: 0)